Peter Leeds Penny Stocks Facebook

 3. To achieve greater returns, you need to assume greater risk.

 This is an over-simplified take on the risk-reward ratio.
-It is possible, using certain investment methodologies such as Leeds Analysis as detailed in Understanding Penny Stocks, to lower your risk, while limiting your investments to those with high potential.
+It is possible, using certain investment methodologies such as Leeds Analysis, to lower your risk in penny stocks, while limiting your investments to those with high potential.

 4. Investing with the crowd will be an effective strategy.

 The Internet bubble that burst in April of 2000 is a great example of investing with the crowd.
-The majority of investors got burned (and burned badly) by the collapse that followed, which saw the NASDAQ fall from over 5,000 to lows or 1,300.
+The majority of investors got burned (and burned badly) by the collapse that followed, which saw the NASDAQ fall from over 5,000 to lows of 1,300.
+Generally, the crowd gets slaughtered.

-5. You need to pick the bottoms and tops of stocks to make the big profits.
+5. You need to pick the bottoms and tops of penny stocks to make the big profits.

 Warren Buffet, the great investor, once said, "Give everybody else the top 5% and the bottom 5%.
 I'll take everything that's left in between."